tonnrueter/piamInterfaces/README.md

   [remind2](https://github.com/pik-piam/remind2/blob/master/tests/testthat/test-convGDX2mif.R#L13-L26)
   and [coupling tests](https://github.com/remindmodel/remind/blob/develop/tests/testthat/test_20-coupled.R).
   If the variable is not normally reported, add a small `x` after the model abbreviation for it to be skipped.
+- `interpolation`: sets the interpolation method for the `variable` (i.e. not `piam_variable`) (currently only supports `linear`).
+When set to `linear`, adds yearly values between 2005 and 2100 through linear interpolation for the selected output variables.

 Additionally, some mappings use those columns:
 - `idx`: serial number of `variable`